Z6543/Sandbox_tester/README.md

 ## Introduction
-This package consists of a malware analysis sandbox tester tool, a DNS server and a HTTP server, all written in Python.
+This package consists of a malware analysis sandbox tester tool, a DNS server, and an HTTP server, all written in Python.
 If the tool is executed on a sandbox, it will leak environment data to the configured servers.
 This information can be used to build better anti-sandbox solutions.

 ## Requirements
-### Requirements on the HTTP/DNS server side
+### Requirements on the HTTP/DNS server-side
 Python 2.7

 ### Requirements on the builder side